Light & Deep app icon

 Black & white preview

 See the scene in monochrome to preview your black & white shot.
-It's a decent approximation of how a panchromatic film will render the same light.
+It's a decent approximation of how a panchromatic film will render the same scene.

 Reference shots with metadata

-Save a frame.
-Exposure, distance, format, and focal length get written in a strip along the bottom - so when you're in the darkroom a week later, you still remember your settings.
+When you save a frame, exposure, distance, format, and focal length get written in a strip along the bottom - so when you're in the darkroom a week later, you still remember your settings.

 Light meter calibration